sul-dlss-deprecated/revs/README.md

 ## Non-Stanford Users

 The code has not been tested outside of Stanford University and while it should work, there may be some internal dependencies.
-We believe that making the small modifications listed below will enable the Revs Digital Library code to work outside of Stanford:
+We believe that making the small modifications listed below will enable the Automotive Digital Library code to work outside of Stanford:

 1. Open the Gemfile at the root of the project and comment out the following line (in the  ":deployment" group).